abdalrahman01/FreeRTOS/README.md

+# FreeRTOS on STM32F4 with STM32CubeMX, Keil uVision 5 and Tracealyzer frin Percepio

+The example project is a simple FreeRTOS project with multiple tasks, queues, and semaphores.

 How I created the project:
  - start MDK uVision 5 and create a new project
  - add Device::CubeMX and FreeRTOS